fossasia/eventyay-tickets/doc/features.rst

 - **Publish your schedule:** Whenever something has changed noticeably, publish a new schedule by naming it and clicking a button.
 Speakers will receive notifications if the new release changes their talk.
+- **Interface:** You can export your schedule in machine readable format (a JSON, XML, or XCAL), and use it elsewhere or even import it in other pretalx instances.
 - **Transparent updates:** pretalx provides a public changelog and an Atom feed, so that your participants can receive notifications as soon as you release a new schedule version.
 - **Integrate recordings:** Unless the speakers have set the do-not-record flag, you may sync and